reneherrero/dbc-rs/CONTRIBUTING.md

 - Git
 - Basic familiarity with Rust and the DBC file format

+**Note on Rust Toolchain:**
+- **For development**: We recommend using the **latest stable** Rust toolchain for the best developer experience (better error messages, newer features, improved tooling).
+- **For formatting consistency**: The project uses `rust-toolchain.toml` to pin the formatting toolchain to MSRV (1.85.0).
+When you run `cargo fmt`, it will automatically use this pinned version, ensuring consistent code formatting across all workstations.
+- **For clippy**: The pre-commit hook and CI use **latest stable** clippy for better linting (newer lints, improved checks).
+You can run `rustup run stable cargo clippy` to use the latest clippy locally, or just `cargo clippy` if you're already on latest stable.

 ### Setting Up the Development Environment

 1. Fork the repository on GitHub